Self-dual quasiperiodic percolation: Determination of

-Since the scaling collapse for both the wrapping and spanning probabilities is dominated by steps in $f(x)$ and in $b(n)$ very close to the critical point, the most robust estimator of $\nu$ is the ratio $R(n,n_c)$ as defined in~\autoref{eq:dual-log}. $R(n, n_c)$ is amenable to scaling over a larger interval because, whereas the wrapping probability is strictly 0 or 1 outside the narrow interval around $n=n_c$, the ratio of the largest cluster size to the dual lattice increases monotonically all the way up to $n=1$, where it diverges.
-Still, the scaling function for $R(n,n_c)$ also contains several small steps.
-Zooming in, the data again scale with $\nu=1/2$, like the wrapping probability, but only out just past $\pm 1$ on the vertical scale (left panel of \autoref{fig:dual-random-zoom}).
-Thus, the spurious exponent of $1/2$ arises from a rounding of the central step in the scaling function, which has $\nu\approx 0.9$, by sub-leading effects. \comment{
+Zooming in further, the scaling function for $R(n,n_c)$ also contains several small steps.
+Indeed, taking $R_0=1$, we would infer $\nu=1/2$, as from the wrapping probability.
+The scaling collapse with $\nu=1/2$ is shown in the right panel of \autoref{fig:dual-scaled}.
+Thus, the spurious exponent of $1/2$ arises from a rounding of the central step in the scaling function, which has $\nu\approx 0.9$, by sub-leading effects.